JS3 block viewer

 2. The search term

-When we introduce filtering films based on the search term we will not introduce new state.
+When we introduce filtering films based on the search term we will not introduce other new state.
+We will not store a filtered list of films in state.
 Our filtered list of films can be derived from our existing state.

 Chaining Promises